Rajiv Menon: Other projects

 Menon started his career in the field of ad-photography, and then went on to make a number of TV commercials.
 He entered the field during the early days (1980s) when competition was nil.
 It was the time when A. R. Rahman decided to do music on his own.
 They become friends and his creativeness was combined with A. R. Rahman's musical Jingles.
 He did his first Jingle in a national wide ad with him (Allwyn Trendy Watches).
 So far, Rajiv has done many ads with A. R. Rahman's Jingles.
-Noteworthy ones are for Airtel, Colgate, Palmolive, Titan, Asian Paints, Raymonds, Coca Cola.
+Noteworthy ones are for Airtel, Colgate, Palmolive, Titan, Asian Paints, Raymonds, Coca-Cola.

 Rajiv Menon's production house was ranked No.3 by Economic Times Mumbai in 2006.
 The next year's ranking saw the company move to No.2.
 Rajiv Menon's production house is set up in Chennai and his agency clients range from Ogilvy & Mather, Lintas, Rediffusion, Hindustan Thompson Associates, to even smaller ones like Zero Degree Design Studio, Rubecon and Situations Advertising.

 His recent work includes a film about seven great Carnatic musicians.
 This documentary was made for the event of releasing the coffee-table book "Voices Within" by the contemporary musicians T.M Krishna and Bombay Jayashree.
 The documentary by Rajiv Menon captures the qualities of these music stalwarts.

 Personal life

 Rajiv Menon is married to a fellow advertising director, Latha, and is based out of Chennai.
-The pair has two daughters, Saraswathi and Lakshmi.
+The pair has two daughters.
 Menon has described music director A. R. Rahman and director Mani Ratnam as his close friends, and has suggested that he is professionally motivated by his associations with the pair.